Meet Jason Britwell: Character Backstory Scene

 Was Junior an enemy?
 And if he was, could Jason protect other kids by staying close to him?
 It was worth trying.
 Junior instigated fights that he then conveniently escaped without punishment.
 And strangely, no one ratted him out.

 Junior strolled in without a knock.
-Who did he think he was?
+Who did this kid think he was?

 “Mrs. B, how ya doin’?”
 He flopped onto the sofa on Jason’s other side as Jason and his mother stared at him, mouths open like twin drawers.